Microsoft MVP Jasper Oosterveld on Microsoft Teams bots, chat, files, and meetings—and how the activity feed differentiates Teams from Skype.

 Welcome back to the series on how to become a Microsoft Teams rockstar!
-Parts 1 and 2 are all wrapped up, and we are ready to jump into the next installment—an in-depth look at how to leverage bots, as well as the Activity, Chat, Meetings, and Files tabs.
+The first two parts are all wrapped up, and we are ready to jump into the next installment!

 Are you ready?
 I know I am!